alerion09/lotr-wiki/README.md

-This is an old learning project created before I gained commercial experience.
+> Early-stage project created before my commercial experience.

 Lord of The Rings wiki created using React.